compbiolabucf/Drug-sensitivity-prediction/README.md

 # Drug-sensitivity-prediction
-User need to save input RNA-seq and target drug response files in the same folder.
+User need to save input RNA-seq, target drug response files and embedded matrix in the same folder.
 Name of input gene expression file is **RNASeq_log.csv** and drug response file is **Drug_AUC.csv** in all the codes.

 ## Required Python packages
 - Numpy